edwin3663/NetworkSwitch/README.md

 ### Milestone 2: Initialize the Ethernet controller
 Date Completed: March 13, 2020

-Goal: Send packets to the Ethernet controller and count the number received
+Goal: Initialize the Ethernet controller then count packets sent to it to determine if everything is working correctly.

 1. Initialize the Ethernet controller by following the steps laid out in the controller's manual
 2. Set the Ethernet controller to promiscous mode to capture any packets